Caring for the Environment

 Perhaps Pinot Noir's greatest characteristic is the ability to convey a sense of the place it was grown, showing subtle yet unique favors that reflect the soil and micro-climate of the vineyard.
 The French recognized this ability one thousand years ago and named it terroir.

 Our non-interventionist and natural winemaking practices allow unique vineyard characteristics to show through.
-We pick our fruit earlier than most of our neighbors to help maintain the natural acidity of the fruit and naturally lower alcohol levels.
+We often pick our fruit earlier than most of our neighbors to help maintain the natural acidity of the fruit and naturally lower alcohol levels.
 Fermentations start with native yeasts, only adding organic yeast nutrients when necessary.
 As a rule, no other water or acid is added, and enzymes or tannin preparations are never added.

 Modern farming techniques often emphasize production at the expense of soil health and eco-system integrity.
 While this may be an acceptable part of the business for some, we work tirelessly to solve every farming need at the Olivet Grange with a solution that not only produces excellent quality wine grapes, but also enriches the environment around us.
 We believe that every measure that we take to maintain the natural health of our vineyard directly contributes to the unique flavors of our Estate wines.
 READ MORE